ctsit/research-subject-mapper/README-dev.md

 All files and input paramters required to run generate_subject_map_input.py can be found in the config-example-gsm-input folder.

-1) Setup a config directory on the tagret machine
+1) Setup a config directory on the target machine

 2) Add files to config directory with your implementation specific details (for example: site details, sftp credentials, source_data details.For more detailed examples please refer files in config-example-gsm-input).